Property Insurance

 Misconceptions of Excluded Perils

 Harit Jain has bought a fire policy for the warehouse.
-His warehouse usually stores paper rolls, paper printing, and packaging factories used nearby.
+His warehouse usually stores paper rolls, paper printing, and packaging used by nearby factories.
 After 18 months of running the fire policy, he has also started the storage facility for cotton bales and seeds by designating an area within the existing warehouse.

 Unaware of the need to store cotton bales with special care so that they remain cool and do not combust, Harit stored the bales too close to each other to use the maximum space available.